VerifiedGains/legal-documents/TERMS_AND_CONDITIONS.md

 ## 15. Entire Agreement

-These Terms, along with our Privacy Policy and Reddit's Terms of Service, constitute the entire agreement between you and InvestingApps Portfolios regarding use of the App.
+These Terms, along with our Privacy Policy and Reddit's Terms of Service, constitute the entire agreement between you and VerifiedGains regarding use of the App.

 ## 16. Contact